rajikak/rajikak/README.md

-- 🔭 🔨 🔧 Building tools and compiler for data, systems integrations and analytics.
+- 🔭 🔨 🔧 Building tools and compilers for data, systems integrations and analytics.